team-elektron/WRO-FE-2025-EURO/README.md

 ### Code

-We have written most of our code in C++ using the WiringPi library for interfacing the Pi GPIO, Python (mainly OpenCV for obstacle detection) and Arduino flavored c++.
+We have written most of our code in Python (mainly OpenCV for obstacle detection) and Arduino flavored c++.
 You can find the code in the src folder and the instructions on how to use it.